christophstrasen/WorldObserver/docs/quickstart.md

   radius = { desired = 8 },     -- tiles around the player
   staleness = { desired = 5 },  -- informs the frequency of probing in seconds
   cooldown = { desired = 2 },   -- don't re-emit for the same square within the cooldown seconds
-})
+  highlight = false.            -- Change this to true if you want to see the probe ag worl })

 local sub = WorldObserver.observations:squares()